-Does your child's handwriting look like this?
+Does your 7 to 8 year old’s handwriting look like this sample?

 At this age, handwriting is all about letter size!